garden-io/garden/docs/k8s-plugins/ephemeral-k8s/README.md

 To use the ephemeral Kubernetes plugin, you'll need the following:

 - Use Garden `>=0.13.14`
-- Log in to the Garden Web Dashboard at https://app.garden.io.
+- Log in to the Garden dashboard at https://app.garden.io.
 - Configure Ingress (optional)
 - Retrieve Kubeconfig (optional).
 This is only relevant if you want to access the cluster with other tools than Garden e.g. kubectl.